Skip to content ↓

 English curriculum intent

-Throughout the curriculum, there is the expectation that all pupils will have the opportunity to convey their ideas fluently and confidently and to ask questions; use of Kagan language structures across the school supports this.
-We aim to expose our children to a wide range of vocabulary so that they able to decipher new words and use them accordingly.
-Whole school events promote the use of spoken language, including class assemblies and school productions.
+Throughout the curriculum, there is the expectation that all pupils will have the opportunity to convey their ideas fluently and confidently, to ask questions and develop critical thinking: use of Kagan language structures, engagement strategies within The Write Stuff and Philosophy for Children supports this.
+We aim to systematically expose our children to a wide range of vocabulary, so that they are able to decipher new words and use them accordingly.
+Whole school events involving our wider community promote and celebrate the use of spoken language, including class showcases and school productions.

 Reading at Foundry Lane